Skip to main content

 Introduction to the Behavior Policies & Rules

-The Behavior menu consists of the Polices, Alerts and Anomaly Rules.
+The Behavior menu consists of the Polices, Alerts, and Anomaly Rules.
 These features utilize Teramind’s core Behavioral Engine.
-With the rules, you can set up conditions to detect any unproductive, harmful or dangerous activity in real-time, while having Teramind act on your behalf.
-When a rule is violated, you can be notified about incident and optionally, the system can take actions automatically in different ways (such as warning the user, blocking the activity etc.).
+With the rules, you can set up conditions to detect any unproductive, harmful, or dangerous activity in real-time, while having Teramind act on your behalf.
+When a rule is violated, you can be notified about incidents and, optionally, the system can take actions automatically in different ways (such as warning the user, blocking the activity, etc.).
 You can see the rule violations report from the Alerts screen.
-Teramind also lets you create Anomaly Rules.
+Teramind also lets you create Anomaly Rules in on-premise dashboards.
 These special types of rules use behavioral baselines to detect and prevent behavioral anomalies that’s harder to implement with the regular policies and rules.

 Accessing the Behavior Menus